MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

      ![Insights auto-reply email](../../images/mya/use/insights-auto-reply.png)

-   * In **Notify collaborators**, you'll see a list of people that you collaborated with in the last four weeks, who you can select to notify through an email or meeting invitation, and then select **Compose**:
+   * In **Notify collaborators**, you'll see a list of people that you collaborated with in the last four weeks, who you can select to notify through an email or meeting invitation, and then select **Compose**.

      ![Insights notify collaborators](../../images/mya/use/insights-notify.png)

-   * In **Resolve meetings** > **Review meetings**, you'll see a list of meetings that you either organized or accepted during your time away.
+   * In **Resolve meetings** > **Review meetings**, you'll see a list of meetings you either organized or accepted that occur during your time away.

      * In **Decline and cancel meetings with this message**, edit the message that'll be sent to decline or cancel the meeting invitation.
      * In **Select meetings to decline and cancel**, select which meetings you want to decline or cancel, and then select **Confirm**.
 You can select **Open** next to a meeting to see more details about it, and use **Select all** to decline or cancel all the meetings listed.